virlatinus/vue-mail-editor-v3/README.md

 persistence/actions to your backend.

 This version is based on [csesumonpro/vue-mail-editor](https://github.com/csesumonpro/vue-mail-editor) and has been updated to use Tiptap V3 dependencies and `pnpm`.
+It is also safe to use with Nuxt and TailwindCSS.

 📖 **Documentation:** **[virlatinus.github.io/vue-mail-editor-v3](https://virlatinus.github.io/vue-mail-editor-v3/)**
 — guides, API reference, and a live interactive demo.
 You can also run the docs